Kotlin/kotlinx-benchmark/docs/writing-benchmarks.md

 The `@Param` annotation is used to pass different parameters to your benchmark method.
 It allows you to run the same benchmark method with different input values, so you can see how these variations affect performance.

-The values you provide for the `@Param` annotation are the different inputs you want to use in your benchmark test.
-The benchmark will run once for each provided value.
+The values provided by the `@Param` annotation represent the different inputs you want to use in your benchmark.
+Since the benchmark runs once for each provided value, the annotation should have at least one argument.
+The annotation values are given in `String` and will be coerced as needed to match the property type.

-The property marked with this annotation must be mutable (`var`) and not `private.` Additionally, only properties of primitive types or the `String` type can be annotated with `@Param`.
+The property marked with this annotation should be mutable (`var`) and `public`.
+Additionally, only properties of primitive types or the `String` type can be annotated with `@Param`.
+In Kotlin/JVM, these restrictions are slightly less strict.
 Refer to [JMH documentation of @Param](https://javadoc.io/doc/org.openjdk.jmh/jmh-core/latest/org/openjdk/jmh/annotations/Param.html) for details about the effect and restrictions of the annotation in Kotlin/JVM.